ckan/ckanext-deadoralive/README.markdown

 ckanext-deadoralive
 ===================

-ckanext-deadoralive is a CKAN extension for the [Dead or Alive](https://github.com/ckan/deadoralive) link checker service.
-It enables a CKAN site to be checked by the link checker, handles saving the results posted by the link checker in CKAN's database and adds various broken link reports to the CKAN site.
+ckanext-deadoralive is a CKAN extension for the [Dead or Alive link checker service](https://github.com/ckan/deadoralive) It provides the API that enables a CKAN site to be checked by the link checker, handles saving the results posted by the link checker in CKAN's database and adds various broken link reports to the CKAN site.

 TODO: Screenshots of the reports.